ChameleonCloud/portal/README.md

 2. Seed the local database (optional, but recommended).
 Since Portal is a CMS-based system, much of the content is embedded within the database.
 It can be helpful to seed your local environment with a dump from an existing database (e.g. the development database).
 You can do a `mysqldump` of the database and extract the SQL dump file to the `./db` folder.
 This folder is mounted inside a MariaDB container when running Portal locally, and this SQL dump will be automatically detected and used to seed the database when it starts.

-3. Seed the media repository (optiona, but recommended.)
+3. Seed the media repository (optional, but recommended.)
 If you have seeded the local database, there will be links to files assumed to exist in the media folder.
 If you want these files to be properly served/displayed locally, you will also have to copy down these media files.
 A simple way is to create a tarball and extract it to `./media`, which will be mounted as a media directory in the local container.

 4. Copy the [chameleon_env.sample](chameleon_env.sample) file to `.chameleon_env` and configure the variables as necessary.